RAKWireless/RUI3-Best-Practice/ModBus/README.md

 (2) A simple Modbus slave that reads temperature, humidity and barometric pressure from a RAK1901 and RAK1902 module.
 It offers then the acquired values in 4 registers.
 This example does not include any coils to set or read binary values.
 The code for the slave is in the [RUI3-RAK5802-Modbus-Slave](./RUI3-RAK5802-Modbus-Slave) folder.
 This example is not optimized for low power consumption as the Modbus Slave has to listen all the time for incoming messages over the RS485 port.

 ### ⚠️ INFORMATION
 This example uses a modified version of the [Modbus-Master-Slave-for-Arduino](https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino) library.
 This library was choosen because of its small code size.
 However, due to some incompatible definitions, it did not compile with RUI3.
-The library was slightly modified to work with RUI3 and is included as project files _**`RUI3_ModbusRtu.cpp`**_ and _**`RUI3_ModbusRtu.h`**_
+The library was slightly modified to work with RUI3 and is included as project files _**`RUI3_ModbusRtu.cpp`**_ and _**`RUI3_ModbusRtu.h`**_.
+The original libray is licensed under the [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino/blob/master/LICENSE.md)

 ----